Factbox: How each candidate performed in the second Democratic debate

 Unlike her fellow moderates, the three-term senator from Minnesota chose to direct her fire at Trump and Senate Majority Leader Mitch McConnell.

-When CNN moderator Jake Tapper asked Klobuchar who on the stage was making promises to get elected, Klobuchar demurred from naming names.
+When asked who on the stage was making promises to get elected, Klobuchar demurred from naming names.

 “Everyone wants to get elected, but my point is this: I think when we have a guy in the White House who has now told over 10,000 lies, that we better be very straightforward with the American people.”

-Former U.S. Representative Beto O’Rourke’s performance again did little to boost a campaign struggling to live up to the high expectations for his White House bid set by his surprisingly strong, though ultimately unsuccessful, quest in 2018 to oust Republican U.S. Senator Ted Cruz in their home state of Texas.
+Former U.S. Representative Beto O’Rourke’s performance again did little to boost a presidential campaign struggling to live up to the high expectations set by his surprisingly strong, although ultimately unsuccessful, quest in 2018 to oust Republican U.S. Senator Ted Cruz in their home state of Texas.

 Despite producing some solid opening lines, he neither had a breakout moment needed to revive his campaign nor was at the center of the conversation even as lesser-known rivals like Delaney clashed head to head with top-tier candidates.